Hi I’m Charlotte. Thank you for visiting; I’m SO happy that you’re here.

 We were blessed to conceive our gorgeous sons George and Alexander through IVF.
 I believe that the changes I made to our nutrition and lifestyle had a crucial impact on the success of our cycles.

 As I have made changes to my diet, I am noticing significant improvements to my general health and wellbeing and continue to be astounded by the healing power of food.
-This has led me back to college and I am currently studying for a Diploma in Nutritional Therapy with The Institute for Optimum Nutrition.
+This has led me back to college and I am currently studying for a Diploma in Nutritional Therapy.

 Connect with me